-As part of ongoing initiatives to develop and improve the NSW trauma system, ITIM provides focused research grants for trauma clinicians to undertake research and analyses that will improve our understanding of trauma and new ways to improve trauma care.
+The NSW Institute of Trauma and Injury Management (ITIM), a network within the Agency for Clinical Innovation (ACI), is the peak clinical advisory body for trauma system monitoring and evaluation in NSW.
+As part of ongoing initiatives to develop and improve the NSW trauma system, ITIM provides focused research grants for trauma clinicians to undertake research and analyses that looks at new ways to improve trauma care and improve our understanding of trauma.
 These projects grants are designed to:

-- increase research capacity amongst clinical teams caring for trauma patients
+- increase research capacity among clinical teams caring for trauma patients

 - increase the likelihood of further funding through other competitive research grant schemes.

-- Research must be related to injury prevention and conducted in NSW
+- Research must be related to older trauma patients and conducted in NSW

 - The team conducting the research has a proven track record in trauma research or quality improvement